Home > Articles > Father of Engineering: Who is the Father of Engineering?

 Nikita Parmar

-Updated on 13th June, 2023 , 7 min read
+Updated on 11th November, 2024 , 7 min read

 Sir Mokshagundam Visvesvaraya, usually known by his initials, MV, was an Indian civil engineer, administrator, and statesman who served as the 19th Diwan of Mysore from 1912 to 1918.
 Visvesvaraya is considered one of India's best civil engineers, and his birthday, September 15, is observed as Engineer's Day in India, Sri Lanka, and Tanzania each year.
 He is also known as "the creator of modern Mysore."
 He is also the most popular figure in the southern Indian state of Karnataka.

-Father of Engineering in India: Mokshagundam Visvesvaraya
+Father of Engineering in India is Mokshagundam Visvesvaraya.

 Sir Mokshagundam Vishveshvarya, the Father of Indian Engineering, was born on September 15, 1861.
 He was often referred to as the "Father of Modern Mysore State" (Karnataka).
 He is well-known for his distinctive contribution to engineering and planning.
 Visvesvaraya worked as a construction engineer for the British government before becoming Prime Minister of the Kingdom of Mysore.
 In 1955, the Government of India awarded him the Bharata Ratna for his contributions to the Kingdom of Mysore and the Republic of India.